 HB: That’s correct.
 Dogs are welcome at all of our properties.
 And we ask that people keep the dogs leashed and pick up after them and carry out the waste from the site.

-MF: And then March came, and I was thinking, maybe I'll say something in April.
-It's going to be the prime breeding time.
-And maybe that's when I'll say something.
-But it just made me so nervous, to even think of [it].
-Even [to] talk to strangers is not easy.
-No matter how politely you say it, nobody feels good to be told [that] you're doing anything wrong.
-Even if I don't mean to hurt their feelings.
-It's just how we, people react.
+I came to this question this past winter, January or February, I was taking a walk at Roe Jan Park in Hillsdale, which has a big field.
+I would come across off-leash dog walkers all the time and start feeling anxious about American Woodcocks coming back to that field soon, and then eventually, other ground nesting birds too.
+In February, I was like, “Maybe I’ll say something in March.”
+And then March came, and I thought, “Maybe I’ll say something in April.
+It’s going to be the prime breeding time.
+And maybe that’s when I’ll say something.”
+But it just made me so nervous to even think of it.
+Even talking to strangers is not easy.
+No matter how politely you say it, nobody feels good to be told that you’re doing anything wrong.
+Even if I don’t mean to hurt their feelings.
+It’s just how we, people react.

 You don’t want to be out here and have your dog come into contact with a porcupine or a skunk.
 You don’t want to ride home in a car with a dog that’s been sprayed by a skunk.